-As Knight Aerospace’s Chief Medical Officer, Dr. Jay Johannigman, M.D.
-F.A.C.S. oversees a multitude of Knight’s technological advancements that allow quick conversion of military and NGO cargo aircraft into full-spectrum, “flying emergency rooms.”
+As Knight Aerospace’s Chief Medical Officer, Col. Jay Johannigman, M.D., F.A.C.S. oversees a multitude of Knight’s technological advancements that allow quick conversion of military and NGO cargo aircraft into full-spectrum, “flying emergency rooms.”
 He is also responsible for the implementation of the protocols and technology behind our self-contained units which safely transport high-contagious patients, such as those with COVID-19.
 Additionally, Dr. Johannigman supervises the ongoing development of cutting-edge technology at Knight.
 We are honored that Dr. Johannigman has been on the team since November 2020.
 He is currently deployed to the office COMRS at NATO headquarters in Kabul, Afghanistan.

 Dr. Johannigman remains actively dedicated to the medical field and mentoring future physicians in addition to his role at Knight Aerospace.
 Since 2019, Dr. Johannigman has continued to serve as a trauma surgeon at Brooke Army Medical Center in San Antonio, Texas, and he serves as an adjunct professor at the F. Edward Hebert School of Medicine.

 Dr. Johannigman was a resident surgeon for 25 years with the University of Cincinnati Medical Center and served as the Director of Trauma, Surgical Critical Care, and Acute Care Surgery at the University Hospital in Cincinnati.
 Additionally, he was the Director of the Institute of Military Medicine at the University of Cincinnati and the University of Cincinnati College of Medicine.